mnye/caveman-display/README.md

 # caveman-display
-Caveman Display - A WYSIWYG UI editor for microcontroller displays
+Caveman Display - A WYSIWYG UI editor for microcontroller displays, generating C++ (or other) code to copy+paste into your microcontroller to drive your display

 Written in C#
 If I was better with the web I'd make a browser version, but the priority for now is to get something working, not to learn a new technology